zigazoo logo

 Rating:

-Zigazoo encourages its users to have an engaging and active experience on the app.
-It’s filled with challenges that involve users sharing their opinion and physically doing something off-screen (such as recording yourself doing a popular dance).
+As mentioned, Zigazoo was created by parents and teachers who have seen the pitfalls of social media and wanted to create something better for their kids.
+Zigazoo highly encourages its users to have an engaging and active experience on the app.
+It’s filled with challenges that involve users sharing their opinions and physically doing something off-screen (such as recording yourself doing a popular dance).
 This eliminates the passive experience most people have on other social media of scrolling endlessly through other people’s content.
+Not only do these challenges get kids active but they also engage their critical and creative thinking.

 Additionally, the videos do not have a comment option — the only way to respond to a video is to make your own short-form video.
 The idea is to reduce the potential for negativity or troll comments.
 If you can’t hide your face behind a screen, you’re less likely to be mean or rude to another user.